 When it comes down to it, the Tailored Business Checking account is fairly competitive with other online-based business bank accounts on the market.
 Overall, some of the top benefits of this account are that it’s highly accessible, interest-bearing, and offers great online and mobile banking tools.

 As an online-based business checking account, one of the biggest advantages of the Tailored account is that it can be quickly opened online—and requires limited documentation.
-Additionally, once the account is opened, it can be managed 24/7 online or by using the Radius mobile app.
+Additionally, once the account is opened, it can be managed 24/7 online or by using the LendingClub mobile app.

 Moreover, whereas some online-based business checking accounts are inaccessible to business owners who deal with cash—the Tailored Business Checking account allows you to withdraw and deposit cash, with no fees or limitations, as long as you use an in-network ATM.
 Along these lines, the ATM fee rebate is a particularly noteworthy feature, as it allows you to have (essentially) free ATM access wherever you go.
-In fact, this feature is frequently highlighted in online Radius Bank customer reviews.
+In fact, this feature is frequently highlighted in online LendingClub Bank customer reviews.

 Another top advantage of this business checking account is that it bears interest—with a fairly high APY.
 In this way, the Tailored account is a good balance between a checking and savings account for business owners who need the flexibility of a business checking account, but also want to earn interest on their funds—without having to maintain or save enough to actually invest in a separate savings account.